KenchuuTerminal/SubQuery-Module-3-Exercise-Councillor-Proposals/README.md

 ```
 ## Configure your project

-In the starter package, we have provided a simple example of project configuration.
+In the Councillor-Proposals, we have provided a simple example of project configuration.
 You will be mainly working on the following files:

 - The Manifest in `project.yaml`
 ```shell